SwingGuy1024/Blog/Bad Uses of Optional.md

            return propertyAsString == null ?
 Optional.empty() : Optional.ofNullable(key.parse(propertyAsString));
        }

-The test duplicates the work of `ofNullable()`.
+The null test duplicates the work of `ofNullable()`.
 It should be stripped out, to get this:

     return Optional.ofNullable(key.parse(propertyAsString));